Cleopatra had four children: one with Julius Caesar and three with Mark Antony. After Cleopatra killed herself, what happened to them?

 The daughter, Cleopatra Selene, grew up in Alexandria.
-She received a Greek education and was brought up like a powerful Ptolemaic princess.
+She was brought up like a powerful and educated princess.

 But that was not enough for the likes of her ambitious parents.
 They made Selene queen of Cyrenaica, Egypt’s neighbor, when the girl was six years old.

-Yet, when Selene was nine, disaster happened.
-Her parents lost the war they had been waging against Octavian, another powerful Roman.
+But three years later disaster happened.
+Selene’s parents lost the war against Octavian.
 And the following year, Selene’s parents killed themselves.

-The victor, Octavian, took Selene to Italy.
-And he paraded her in his triumph, through the streets of Rome, in chains.
+So the victor, Octavian, took Selene to Italy.
+He paraded her in his triumph, through the streets of Rome, covered in chains.

-Selene spent the next five years of her life in Octavia’s house She was treated like one of Octavia’s own children, and she received a thorough Greco-Roman education.
+Selene spent the next five years of her life in Octavia’s house with her half-siblings.
+And Octavia treated her like one of her children.

-When she was fifteen, she was married off to a North African prince: Juba of Numidia.
+When Selene was fifteen, she was married off to a North African prince: Juba of Numidia.
 Juba, too, had been orphaned young and had been raised in Rome by Octavian’s family.

 Octavian had grown fond of Juba and Selene.
 So he gave Juba part of his kingdom back, and he gave Selene the neighboring Kingdom of Mauretania as a dowry.

-Selene ruled successfully for at least two decades.
+Selene co-ruled successfully for at least two decades.
 Some think she died in 5 BC when she was 35 years old.
 But she may have died later.

-This sandstone statue probably represents the twins.
+This sandstone statue probably shows the twins.
 Selene is on the left under a moon.
-Alexander Helios is on the right with a sun above his head.
-The statue dates from c.
+Alexander Helios is on the right under a sun.
+The statue is from c.
 40 BC and was found in Dendera, Egypt.
-It is on display at Cairo’s Egyptian Museum.
+It is kept at Cairo’s Egyptian Museum.

 Alexander grew up in the court of Alexandria.
-When he was about six, his father and mother celebrated a triumph in Egypt.
-And during the ceremony -known as the Donations of Alexandria-, Antony gave territories to all his children.
+When he was about six, his father Antony gave territories -that really belonged to Rome- to all his children.

-To Alexander Helios, he gave Armenia, Media, and Parthia.
-Now, here Antony was being optimistic since he had not actually conquered Media or Parthia yet.
+Alexander Helios received Armenia, Media, and Parthia.
+Now, Antony was being optimistic since he had not actually conquered Media or Parthia yet.

 Prince Alexander lived in Egypt until he was 10.
 Then, after his parents’ dramatic deaths, he was taken to Rome and displayed in the triumph along his sister Selene.